 If you do not owe your bank money there is no issue.
 They will not be informed about your IVA and you can continue using your account throughout the Arrangement.

-When to open a new Bank Account if you need one
+When to open a new account

 If you cannot afford to continue paying your creditors it might be a good idea not to transfer these payment to your new account.
 However you should take advice before doing this.